gollum18/sfq-smart/README.md

 # SMART
-NS-2 and eventual C Implementation of modified statistical fair queuing with techniques inspired from machine learning and modern AQM methodology.
+NS-2 and eventual C implementation of the SMART discipline of AI-based router forwarding techniques.
+These techniques should be simple enough to implement on modern routers with no issue.

 ## Introduction